Time off work - overview

 Your dismissal is not ‘automatically unfair’ if your employer asked you to try to do your jury duty another time, but you didn’t apply to postpone it.

 There's a strict time limit for making a claim and you should seek advice straight away.

 Time off for study or training

 If you’re an employee aged 18 or over, you have the right to ask for unpaid time off to train or study.
-You will need to show your employer that your chosen qualification will improve your ability to do your job.
+You’ll need to show your employer your chosen qualification will improve your ability to do your job.
 Your employer doesn’t have to agree to your request.
-Before you ask, check that you:
+Before you ask, check you:

 - work somewhere with more than 250 employees

 - have worked there for more than 26 weeks

 Time off to have a baby or look after your child

 If you’re a new parent or you’re expecting a baby you have extra rights at work.